sumukhathrey/Verilog_ASIC_Design/index.md

    Also, the state machine being used to detect the sequence can be mealy or a moore state machine.
 This will change the total number of states at some cost to the output functional logic

    <img src="https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Sequence_Detector_1010/SeqDet_1010_Moore_NonOverlap.jpg" width="650" height="800">

-   Figure: Sequence Detector 1010 - Moore non-overlapping state machine
+   Figure: Sequence Detector 1010 - Moore non-overlapping state machine.

    <img src="https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Sequence_Detector_1010/SeqDet_1010_Moore_Overlap.jpg" width="650" height="800">

-   Figure: Sequence Detector 1010 - Moore overlapping state machine
+   Figure: Sequence Detector 1010 - Moore overlapping state machine.

    <img src="https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Sequence_Detector_1010/SeqDet_1010_Mealy_NonOverlap.jpg" width="650" height="800">

-   Figure: Sequence Detector 1010 - Mealy non-overlapping state machine
+   Figure: Sequence Detector 1010 - Mealy non-overlapping state machine.

    <img src="https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Sequence_Detector_1010/SeqDet_1010_Mealy_Overlap.jpg" width="650" height="800">

-   Figure: Sequence Detector 1010 - Mealy overlapping state machine
+   Figure: Sequence Detector 1010 - Mealy overlapping state machine.

    The sequence can also be detected using a simple n-bit shift register, where "n" represents the length of the sequence to be detected (in this case 4) and a comparator can be used to check the state of these n-bit registers.
 However, consider a sequence which has 20 bits, then we will need a 20 bit shift register which happens to be extremely costly in terms of area.
 The same can be acheived using a state machine with just 5 flip-flops and some additional combinational logic.